Majoring in Child and Adolescent Studies

 For more information, click below

-Early Childhood Development (CHAE)
+Early Childhood Education (CHAE)

 The option in Early Childhood is designed for students pursuing careers working with young children and their families.
 In keeping with the National Association for the Education of Young Children's professional standards for bachelor's programs and the education requirements of the California Child Development Permit Matrix, the coursework emphasizes children's early development and learning; strategies to engage in developmentally appropriate practices; creation of early childhood environments rich in language, literacy, and other foundational skills; observation and assessment of young children and their environments; and effective work with diverse populations.

-Elementary School Settings (CHAS)
+Elementary Education (CHAS)

 The option in Elementary School Settings is designed for students interested in teaching at the elementary school level and emphasizes an understanding of cognitive, physical, and socio-emotional development; subject-matter knowledge; and consideration of pedagogical strategies and programs that promote academic achievement as well as other positive developmental outcomes for elementary school children.